interwho/NSFWify/README.md

 # NSFWify

 Automatically make any image NSFW by adding a Brazzers logo overlay.
-For Terrible Hacks.
+For TerribleHacks.

 # License